adnammit/notes/javascript.md

 	```

 # Variables
-* variables should be declared using `var`, `const` or `let` keywords. always declare your variables, but we'll talk about undeclared variables anyway
+* variables should be declared using `const` or `let` keywords whenever possible. use `var` as a last resort
+* always declare your variables, but we'll talk about undeclared variables anyway
 * variables are typically camelCase or snake-case and cannot start with a number
 * variables can be declared and assigned on the same line
 	```javascript